I Ching Oracle Result: Transformation from Hexagram 39 with Changing Lines 2, 3, 4, 6 to Hexagram 6

 English Translation:

-"The one in service faces repeated impediment.
+"The governing authority's servant faces repeated impediment.
 It is not due to personal failure."

 The obstruction is real, but it does not arise from internal defect alone.
 The system is entangled in conditions larger than itself.